Age Dependent Hawkes Process: Stability

-Such kernels allow to model delay in the information transmission.
+\begin{eks}[Hawkes processes with Erlang weight functions] Weight functions given by Erlang kernels are widely used in the modeling literature to describe delay in the information transmission.
+They are given by

+where $ c_{ij} \in \R, \nu_{ij} > 0 $ and $n_{ij} \in \N \cup \{0\} $ are fixed constants.
 The order of the delay is given by $n_{ij } .$ The delay of the influence of particle $j$ on particle $i$ is distributed and taking its maximum absolute value at $n_{ij}/\nu_{ij}$ time units back in time.
 The sign of $c_{ij }$ indicates if the influence is inhibitory or excitatory, and the absolute value of $c_{ij }$ scales how strong the influence is.
 All $h_{ij}$ clearly satisfy \eqref{eq:hbar}. \end{eks}

-The main result of this chapter shows existence of a unique stationary $N-$dimensional Age Dependent Hawkes process following the dynamics of \eqref{system}.
+The main result of this chapter shows existence of a unique stationary $N-$dimensional age dependent Hawkes process following the dynamics of \eqref{system}.
 In order to state the result, we first introduce the notion of \textit{compatibility} (see e.g.\ \cite{bm}).
 Let $M_{\R_{-}} $ be the set of all bounded measures defined on $ \R_{-} $ equipped with the weak-hat metric and the associated Borel $\sigma-$algebra $ {\cal M}_{\R_-} $ (see Appendix for details).
-We shall say that $Z$ is \textit{compatible} (to $\pi^{1},\dots,\pi^{N})$ if there is a measurable map $H: M^{N}_{\R_{-}}\con M_{\R_{-}}$ such that
+We shall say that $Z$ is \textit{compatible} (to $\pi^{1},\dots,\pi^{N})$ if there is a measurable map $H: M^{N}_{\R_{-}}\con M_{\R_{-}}$ such that for all $t \in \R , $

 Likewise, we say that a stochastic process $X$ is compatible, if $X_{t}=H\lp \lp \theta^{t}\pi^1,\dots,\theta^{t}\pi^{N}\rp_{\vert\R_{-}}\rp$ for an appropriate measurable mapping $H$. \begin{rem} Note that if $Z^{1},\dots Z^{n}$ are compatible random measures, then $\lp Z^{1},\dots Z^{n}\rp$ is a stationary and ergodic n-tuple of random measures. \end{rem}